John Dee

 John Dee (13 July 1527 – December 1608 or March 1609) was an English mathematician, astronomer, teacher, astrologer, occultist, and alchemist.
 He was the court astronomer for, and advisor to, Elizabeth I, and spent much of his time on alchemy, divination, and Hermetic philosophy.
 As an antiquarian, he had one of the largest libraries in England at the time.
 As a political advisor, he advocated the foundation of English colonies in the New World to form a "British Empire", a term he is credited with coining.
-Dee "promoted English overseas exploration and expansion in terms of a political and spiritual renewal at home".

 Dee eventually left Elizabeth's service and went on a quest for knowledge of the occult and supernatural.
 He aligned himself with several individuals who may have been charlatans, travelled through Europe, and was accused of spying for the English Crown.
 Upon his return to England, he found his home and library vandalised.
 He eventually returned to the Queen's service, but was turned away when she was succeeded by James I. He died in poverty in London, and his gravesite is unknown.

 Biography

 Early life

 Dee was born in Tower Ward, London, to Rowland Dee, of Welsh descent, and Johanna, daughter of William Wild.
 His surname "Dee" is an anglicisation of Welsh du (black).
 His grandfather was Bedo Ddu of Nant-y-groes, Pilleth, Radnorshire; John retained his connection with the locality.
-His father Roland was a mercer and gentleman courtier to Henry VIII.
-Dee traced descent from Rhodri the Great, 9th century ruler of Gwynedd, and constructed a pedigree accordingly.
-His family had arrived in London with Henry Tudor's coronation as Henry VII.
+His father, Roland, was a mercer (cloth merchant) and gentleman courtier to Henry VIII.
+Dee traced descent from Rhodri the Great, 9th-century ruler of the Kingdom of Gwynedd, and constructed a pedigree accordingly.
+His family had arrived in London around the time of Henry Tudor's coronation as Henry VII.

-Dee attended Chelmsford Chantry School (now King Edward VI Grammar School) from 1535 to 1542.
-He entered St John's College, Cambridge in November 1542, aged 15, graduating BA in 1545 or early 1546.
-His abilities recognised, he became an original fellow of Trinity College, Cambridge on its foundation by Henry VIII in 1546.
-At Trinity, he designed stage effects for a production of Aristophanes' Peace.
-Using pulleys and mirrors, Dee was able to create the illusion of "the Scarabeus flying up to Jupiter's palace" in a mechanical contrivance possibly based on rediscovered classical techniques.
+Dee attended Chelmsford Chantry School (now King Edward VI Grammar School, Chelmsford) from 1535 to 1542.
+He entered St John's College, Cambridge, in November 1542, aged 15, graduating with a BA in 1545 or early 1546.
+His abilities recognised, he became an original fellow of Trinity College, Cambridge, upon its foundation by Henry VIII in 1546.
+At Trinity, he designed stage effects for a production of Aristophanes's Peace.
+Using pulleys and mirrors, Dee created the illusion of "the Scarabeus flying up to Jupiter's palace" in a mechanical contrivance, possibly based on rediscovered classical techniques.
 Dee would later claim this to be the source of his reputation as a magician.
-In the late 1540s and early 1550s, he travelled around Europe, studying at Louvain (1548) and Brussels and lecturing in Paris on Euclid.
+In the late 1540s and early 1550s, he travelled around Europe, studying at the Old University of Leuven (1548).
 He studied under Gemma Frisius and became friends with the cartographers Gerardus Mercator and Abraham Ortelius.
-Dee also met, worked and learnt from other continental mathematicians, such as Federico Commandino in Italy.
+Dee also met, worked with and learnt from other continental mathematicians, such as Federico Commandino in Italy.
 He returned to England with a major collection of mathematical and astronomical instruments.
 In 1552, he met Gerolamo Cardano in London, with whom he investigated a purported perpetual motion machine and a gem supposed to have magical properties.